 2. Use estimates to make realistic decisions

 You want your team to be as productive as possible, but overloading them can actually hinder productivity and focus.
-Burnt out team members are more likely to make mistakes, and motivation will decline if you continually set unreasonable expectations.
+Unreasonable expectations are demotivating and overcommitted team members are more likely to make mistakes.

 You need to understand the effort and time it will take to complete the goals you set out to accomplish for each sprint.
 Agile estimation techniques and story points provide a better understanding of team capacity, individual capacity, and what a reasonable workload looks like.
-Reasonable and realistic goals will help your team stay on track and prevent team burnout.
+Reasonable and realistic goals will help your team stay motivated and support a consistent flow of work.

 3. Define clear goals and outcomes

-What does the team aim to accomplish between now and the next sprint planning session?
+What does the team aim to accomplish between now and the end of the sprint?
 Set clearly defined goals and outcomes that everyone understands.
-Do your goals align with everything you learned from the past sprint?
+Do your goals align with what you learned from past sprints?
 Do they align with customer needs?
-Does everyone agree on what the next two weeks will (roughly) look like?
+Does everyone agree on what the next sprint will (roughly) look like?

 Don’t assume that everyone is on the same page.
 Ask questions and encourage your team to speak up if anything is unclear.
 It’s better to clear up discrepancies or misunderstandings now rather than once the work begins.

 Post your sprint goal somewhere that is easily accessible so that the team can refer back to it throughout the sprint.

 💡 Learn more: How to Make the Most of Your Sprint Goals